-This course introduces students to a variety of biological concepts and the basic principles of Biochemistry, Genetics, Microbiology, Molecular Biology and Cell Biology in living organisms.
-Content areas that will be studied include water and acid/base chemistry; DNA replication and assortment; microbial diversity; molecular techniques and tissues.
-Students will explore the basis of connective tissue disorders and neurological diseases and will use microscopic/histology details to form the foundation or pathological findings of the tissues and to confirm diagnosis.
+This course introduces students to a variety of biological concepts and basic principles of microbiology, histology and morphology of various system i.e. gastrointestinal system, cardiovascular system, urogenital system.
+Students will explore the basis of connective tissue disorders and neurological diseases and will use microscopic/histology details to form the foundation of pathological findings of the tissues and to confirm diagnosis.
 The course will also help in the development of various methods for rehabilitation in cases of neurological and muscular disorders.

-COURSE CODE: HESC1005 TITLE: Health Care Systems CREDITS: 6 SCHEDULE: YEAR 1, Semesters 1 & 2 on understanding the connections between various physical, social and biological factors and health outcomes.
+COURSE CODE: HESC1005 TITLE: Health Care Systems

+This course provides students with a fundamental understanding of how local and regional health care systems function while stimulating critical thinking about practical and policy implications.
+There will also be a focus on understanding the connections between various physical, social and biological factors and health outcomes.
 Practical examples, applications, issues and exercises requiring critical thinking and effective written presentations will be emphasized by the use of case studies in workshop sessions.
 Small group self-study sessions are also designed within the course to encourage independent learning among students.